 (n.) someone who always knows the latest gossip

-It’s from that armoury of extraneous appendages that Briareus’ name eventually came to be associated with anyone who appears to see or know everything before anyone else—and, ultimately, with someone who is always up to date with the latest news and gossip.
+The name Hecatoncheires literally means ‘hundred-handed’—and as well as having 100 hands, these monsters also had 50 heads.
+It’s from that extraordinary armoury of extraneous appendages that Briareus’ name eventually came to be associated with anyone who appears to see or know everything before anyone else—and, ultimately, with someone who is always up to date with the latest news and gossip.